Distressed properties in Louisville, Kentucky

 Lets assume that you have found a property.
 To own this property, you just need to be the last bidder.
 Normally, the bank will start the bidding.
 The court will state the rules of bid increments.
 Bids under $50,000 are in increments of $500, between $50,000 and $100,000 are in increments of $1,000 and bids over $100,000 are in $2,000 increments.
 During the bidding, be alert, the action is fast.
 It is not like an private auction that you have attended in the past where the auctioneer tries to wring every penny out of each potential bidder.
 There are no "bid spotters".
 You will need to speak out loudly and clearly what your bid is.
 The action is usually less than a minute.
 Even though several listings are withdrawn, an auction of 200 listings is done in less than 2 hours.

 If you are the successful bidder, you will be asked to come forward immediately with your information and cash deposit.
 Within 30 days, you will need to come up with 25% of the bid price.
 The entire price must be paid within 6 months.
 Interest is at 12% per annum on the unpaid balance.
 A title search by a competent real estate attorney is very important and the process should be started immediately.
-This is simply an overview, more details and FAQs are here.
+This is simply an overview; Jefferson County Circuit Commissioner FAQs will have even more information.

 It might be a good idea to go to one auction in advance to get a lay of the land.
 There will be several individuals looking to buy a bargain as well as seasoned investors.

 The real estate crowd knows this class of properties as REOs.
 We think that it may be easier to think of them as "bank owned" instead.
 There are some REOs that are not "bank owned", but "investor owned" due to repossession.

 Normally the bank acquires these properties at the commissioner's sale.
 If they are the high bidder, they then become the legal owners.